-Agriculture and Forestry is committed to honouring Alberta's domestic and international trade obligations.
+Agriculture, Forestry and Rural Economic Development is committed to honouring Alberta's domestic and international trade obligations.
 The Department is actively engaged in ongoing trade related negotiations related to natural resources.

-Agriculture and Forestry's interests are represented and protected in key federal and provincial programs and initiatives led through the Alberta ministries of:
+Agriculture, Forestry and Rural Economic Development's interests are represented and protected in key federal and provincial programs and initiatives led through the Alberta ministries of:

 - Treasury Board and Finance